MuslimShah/express-file-upload/README.md

 # Express File Upload

-simple api which uploads a file to the server
+simple API which shows how to upload file to the server and store its url as image in database

 ## Table of Contents
 - [Installation](#installation)